Stealth Acquisitions Domain Name

 4. Are you familiar with aftermarket domain name valuations?

-5. Have you thought about viable alternatives, if your target might not be available?
+5. Have you thought about viable alternatives if your target might not be available?

 6. What type of barriers do you see in this potential acquisition?

-Here are the basic steps to acquire a domain name
+Here are the basic steps to acquire a domain name:

-2. Submit an offer to appropriate owner
+2. Submit an offer to the owner

 3. Negotiate